fewclassarena/fca/README.md

 ```
 Then all training commands are generated in ```./tools/ncls/batch_train_<TIMESTAMP>.sh``` where ```<TIMESTAMP>``` will be specified by the script automatically.

-If you have enough hardware (e.g. GPUs) support to train all these models simultaneously, a single command would be enough:
+If you have adequate hardware (e.g. GPUs) support to train all these models simultaneously, a single command would be enough:
 ```
 bash ./tools/ncls/batch_train_<TIMESTAMP>.sh
 ```
 However, this will easily get your server saturated.
-In practically, a user might want to have control of each model's training.
-One can simply view training scripts, copy and paste each command in the command line:
+In practice, a user might want to have control of each model's training.
+One can simply view training scripts, and copy and paste each command in the command line:
 ```
 vim ./tools/ncls/batch_train_<TIMESTAMP>.sh
 ```